Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 You'll learn that next.

-Anyways, once you finish writing your resume—make sure it will hook every recruiter and get you that interview!
+Anyways, once you finish writing your habitat for humanity resume—make sure it will hook every recruiter and get you that interview!
 How?
 Get our free checklist and learn what makes a job-winning resume: 46 Things You Need To Do Before You Send Your Resume.

 Pro Tip: Are you putting volunteer work on a resume as work experience?
 Name it that way.
 For example, "Hospital Experience," or "Accounting Experience."
 That way you don't need another word for "volunteer."